LostInBrittany/pwa-beers/step-00/README.md

 ## Testing the Shop app

-In order to test the built PWA, launch your web server at `/pwa-example/build/bundled` and go with your browser to `http://localhost:8000/`.
+In order to test the built PWA, launch your web server at `/pwa-example/build/bundled` and go with your browser to `http://localhost:8080/`.

-> Remember, the Polymer CLI `build` command  generates two builds, a *bundled* one where resources are grouped according to the fragments described on the `polymer.json` file, and an *unboundled* one where each element remains in it's own file.
-If you're using HTTP 1.x, you should serve the bundled version, and if you're using an HTTP2 server, then go for the unbundled.

 Here the app in a wide screen laptop: